 |

-human belief misinterprets nature.
-Arctic regions, sunny tropics, giant hills,
+but human belief misinterprets nature.
+Arctic regions, sunny tropics, giant

-winged winds, mighty billows, verdant vales, festive flowers, and glorious
+hills, winged winds, mighty billows, verdant vales, festive flowers, and

-heavens, all point to Mind, the spiritual intelligence they reflect.
-The floral
+glorious heavens, all point to Mind, the spiritual intelligence they reflect.

-apostles are hieroglyphs of Deity.
-Suns and planets teach grand lessons.
-The
+The floral apostles are hieroglyphs of Deity.
+Suns and planets teach grand

-stars make night beautiful, and the leaflet turns naturally towards the light.
+lessons.
+The stars make night beautiful, and the leaflet turns naturally

 Perpetual motions |

-what it reflects, all is one grand concord.
-Change this statement, suppose Mind
+above what it reflects, all is one grand concord.
+Change this statement,

-to be governed by matter or Soul in body, and you lose the key-note of being,
+suppose Mind to be governed by matter or Soul in body, and you lose the

 Progress demanded |

-If mortals are not progressive, past failures will be repeated until all wrong
+glides on.
+If mortals are not progressive, past failures will be repeated until

-work is effaced or rectified.
-If at present satisfied with wrong-doing, we must
+all wrong work is effaced or rectified.
+If at present satisfied with

-learn to loathe it.
-If at present content with idleness, we must become
+wrong-doing, we must learn to loathe it.
+If at present content with idleness,

-dissatisfied with it.
-Remember that mankind must sooner or later, either by
+we must become dissatisfied with it.
+Remember that mankind must sooner or

-suffering or by Science, be convinced of the error that is to be overcome.
-In
+later, either by suffering or by Science, be convinced of the error that is to

-trying to undo the errors of sense one must pay fully and fairly the utmost
+be overcome.
+In trying to undo the errors of sense one must pay fully and

-farthing, until all error is finally brought into subjection to Truth.
-The
+fairly the utmost farthing, until all error is finally brought into subjection

-divine method of paying sin's wages involves unwinding one's snarls and
+to Truth.
+The divine method of paying sin's wages involves unwinding one's

-learning from experience how to divide between sense and Soul.
-"Whom the Lord
+snarls and learning from experience how to divide between sense and Soul.
+"Whom

-loveth He chasteneth."
-He, who knows God's will or the demands of divine
+the Lord loveth He chasteneth."
+He, who knows God's will or the demands of

 obedience to God, is chastened by Love. |